 Work on the stain or mark as soon as you spot it.
 Any excess solids (e.g. dirt) should be scraped up carefully, while excess liquid should be blotted.
 Always use the minimum amount of liquid possible to clean the stain.
 If you over wet the carpet the backing material will get drenched and could deteriorate.
 Never scrub at the carpet or you could damage it, and never use inappropriate household cleaners such as bleach or washing up liquid unless expert guidance suggests otherwise.
 Test any detergent / solution on a hidden patch of carpet (e.g. in an area that is usually underneath an item of furniture).

 Work from the outside of the stain inwards to avoid it spreading over a larger area.
 Dry the area after cleaning as quickly as possible – you may want to use a hair dryer on a low heat setting.
+If you are still struggling to remove the stain, then you may need to hire an expert carpet cleaning company to help you.

 Removing common stains from a carpet: Blood, chocolate, glue, egg, milk, vomit and soft drinks